kmahmassani/SOA-Assignment/Assignment.md

 ### 1)

 ![ArchitectureDiagram](SOAArchDiagram.png)
-*for eligibility, the communication of all the services with the Identity microservice has been ommitted*
+*for eligibility, the communication of all the services with the Identity micro-service has been omitted*

 ### 2)